Skip to content

 SlateDB already provides scan_prefix and scan_prefix_with_options methods that accept a prefix.
 Internally, the prefix will be wired through the reader and iterator chain so each SST’s filters can be checked before opening it, skipping SSTs where any filter returns false.

-When a prefix_extractor is configured on the BloomFilterPolicy, prefix scans probe the bloom filter with filter_hash(prefix).
-The default configuration (no prefix_extractor) returns true for prefix queries, so no filtering.
-This is safe: point lookups still use the full-key hash.
+When a prefix_extractor is configured on the BloomFilterPolicy, prefix scans probe the bloom filter with filter_hash(scan_prefix[..n]) where n = extractor.prefix_len(FilterTarget::Prefix(scan_prefix)).
+The extractor’s Prefix-variant contract guarantees that this probe is safe for every extension of the scan prefix; when the extractor cannot offer that guarantee (e.g., a last-delimiter extractor), it returns None and the filter is skipped.
+The default configuration (no prefix_extractor) also returns true for prefix queries, so no filtering.
 Other filters in the array may still reject the SST based on context or other criteria.

 Note: prefix filtering alone is not ideal for recency access patterns where the caller only needs a recent entry for a prefix.
 See Recency-Based Iterator in Future Enhancements.